EHR icon

 Piloting a technology-enabled approach to detect and reduce patient harm events in Massachusetts

-The Betsy Lehman Center is sponsoring a first-in-nation pilot of automated safety event monitoring in a diverse cohort of 6-8 acute care hospitals.
-The pilot is a foundational action step of the state's Roadmap to Health Care Safety for Massachusetts
+The Betsy Lehman Center is now accepting applications from acute care hospitals in Massachusetts for a first-in-nation pilot of an automated adverse event monitoring (AAEM) system.
+Projected to start in summer 2025, this 18-month pilot of 6-8 organizations is a foundational action step toward implementing the state’s Roadmap to Health Care Safety.

 The pilot will: